Neurinnov Logo

 Hand mobility restored in just a few days

-Within a few days of the surgery, the patients were quickly able to grasp objects in two distinct ways.
-Using three movements: open and close the hand, either in « palmar grip » as if to grasp a can, or ”key grip », as if to grasp a credit card between the thumb and other fingers.
+Within days of surgery, patients were able to quickly grasp objects in two distinct ways.
+Using three movements: opening and closing the hand, either in a “palmar grip” (as if grasping a can) or a “key grip” (as if holding a credit card between the thumb and fingers).

 Electrodes wrapped around the nerves in the arm

-The device uses multi-contact epineural electrode cuffs, each with several contacts points that can be activated independently.
-For the study, these were wound around the median and radial nerves above the elbow to allow them to stimulate different nerve fibers depending on the chosen points of contact, thus selectively and synergically activated muscle groups.
-They were controlled by an external stimulator which was piloted by the patient through an intuitive interface.
-Neurinnov’s technique was easy to implement, with patients rapidly gaining not only hand gestures, but producing hand movements with a force, close to normal.
+The device uses multi-contact epineural electrode cuffs, each equipped with multiple contacts points that can be activated independently.
+In this study, the electrodes were placed around the median and radial nerves above the elbow, allowing targeted stimulation of different nerve fibers based on the selected points of contact, thus selectively and synergistically activating muscle groups.
+The electrodes were controlled by an external stimulator which patients operated through an intuitive interface.
+Neurinnov’s technique was easy to implement, allowing patients to rapidly regain hand functions.
+In addition to performing various gestures, they were able to generate hand movements with near-normal force.

 Maneuvering the shoulder like a ‘joy-stick’

-Patients determined the desired movement, using a shoulder as a joystick to activate the corresponding stimulation.
-For example, lifting, lowering, moving the shoulder forward or backward could trigger different hand opening and closings.
+Patients determined the desired movement, by using their shoulder as a joystick to activate the corresponding stimulation.
+For example, lifting, lowering or moving the shoulder forward or backward triggered different hand opening and closing movements.

 Differentiation